TIBCOSoftware/snappydata/docs/howto/connect_oss_vis_client_tools.md

 !!!
 Note
 	The steps provided here are specific to DbVisualizer 10.0.20 version.
 The steps can slightly vary in other versions.

+For secure connections, refer [Creating a Secure Connection from JDBC Client Tools](#secureconnectJDBC)

 <a id= sqlworkbenchj> </a>
 ## SQL Workbench/J